This policy applies to business that meet the following criteria.

 • Biennial reporting: Required every two years thereafter

-Reports must be publicly available on the company’s website and submitted to the California Air Resources Board (CARB).
+Reports must be publicly available on the company’s website and submitted to the CARB.

 Disclosure requirements